About Black Hawk County

 Courts & Case Records

 Black Hawk County is served by the Iowa First Judicial District Court, with the courthouse located at 316 East 5th Street in Waterloo, Iowa 50703.
-The court can be reached at (319) 833-3331.
-The District Court has general jurisdiction over all civil, criminal, juvenile, probate, and domestic relations cases within the county.
+The court can be contacted through the office’s website.
+Black Hawk County Court has general jurisdiction over all civil, criminal, juvenile, probate, and domestic relations cases within Black Hawk County.
 Iowa has a unified court system, meaning there is no separate superior or circuit court structure.
 The Clerk of District Court maintains all court records and case files.

 - The online system is free to search, though certified copies of documents require fees.